adbar/geokelone/README.rst

 Uses of the code base so far:

+- Barbaresi, A. (2018). `Borderlands of text mapping: Experiments on Fontane's Brandenburg <https://hal.archives-ouvertes.fr/hal-01951880/document>`_.
+Proceedings of INF-DH-2018 workshop.
 - Barbaresi, A. (2018). `A constellation and a rhizome: two studies on toponyms in literary texts <https://hal.archives-ouvertes.fr/hal-01775127/document>`_.
 In *Visual Linguistics*, Bubenhofer N. & Kupietz M. (Eds.), Heidelberg University Publishing, pp. 167-184.
 - Barbaresi, A. (2018). `Toponyms as Entry Points into a Digital Edition: Mapping Die Fackel <https://hal.archives-ouvertes.fr/hal-01775122/document>`_. *Open Information Science*, 2(1), De Gruyter, pp.23-33.
 - Barbaresi, A. (2018). `Placenames analysis in historical texts: tools, risks and side effects <https://hal.archives-ouvertes.fr/hal-01775119/document>`_.
 In *Proceedings of the Second Workshop on Corpus-Based Research in the Humanities (CRH-2)*, Dept. of Geoinformation, TU Vienna, pp. 25-34.